blerg-rush/blerg-rush/README.md

 - 🏢 On [LinkedIn](https://www.linkedin.com/in/kelseygabriel/)
 - 👩‍💻 On the [Dev Edmonton Society](https://devedmonton.com/) Slack group
-- 🏳️‍🌈 Always interested in offering time toward socialist or LGBT-focused projects!
+- 🏳️‍🌈 Always interested in offering time toward socially progressive or LGBT-focused projects!